 They aren’t lies, exactly – the things I say to my children about their father.
-I don’t talk about my ex much.
-Not with them, and certainly not here, except obliquely.
-Yet you may sense him in the background – an occasional presence, a storm brewing.
+I don’t talk about my ex much – not with them, and certainly not here except obliquely.
+Yet you may sense him in the background.
+An occasional presence, a haze, a storm brewing.

 I speak of “you” as though we were having coffee together, as though I were writing a letter, as though –

 You are the invisible, the faceless, the passing-through-strangers who become part of my world, and in some ways you are not strangers at all.
 You keep me company in my kitchen and my bedroom.
 You walk with me through the little den, navigating the stacks of books and bills and papers.
 You listen to my stories without knowing any more than I do what may be echo, and what is real.